 Automations are an extremely explosive tool!
 With that in mind it's easy to understand that a trigger is the spark that ignites the automation.
 Triggers are based on the actions your email campaign subscribers take inside your newsletter, or that your site visitor take when visiting your site.
 Their actions start the chain reaction you define when designing your automation workflow.

 A trigger is the first thing that you need to set up when creating a workflow.
-To find which trigger you need for your automation you must first answer this question:
+To find which trigger, or triggers, you need for your automation, you must first answer this question:

-" What event should be the cause that sets my automation into motion? "
+" What event (s) should set my automation into motion? "